 A shotgun in good condition over a hundred years old can sell for thousands of dollars to the right buyer.
 Of course, the reason a person buys an antique firearm is very different from why someone would buy a modern firearm.

-For the most part, if you’re just looking for a shotgun for hunting or home defense, you won’t have to worry too much about age, just know that if you forget to filter out “used” options when you’re shopping online, you might have a bunch of antique shotguns skewing the number of options you think you have at a certain price point.
+For the most part, if you’re just looking for a shotgun for hunting or home defense, you won’t have to worry too much about age, just know that if you forget to filter out used shotguns options when you’re shopping online, you might have a bunch of antique shotguns skewing the number of options you think you have at a certain price point.
+But this is not the case if you are buying from the local gun shop.

 FAQs

-If you’re asking whether a shotgun is good for home defense, I’d say there’s a good chance it is, depending on the person operating it.
+If you’re asking whether a shotgun is good for home defense, I’d say there’s a good chance of a shotgun for home defense is, depending on the person operating it.
 If the operator is a young adult then yes.
 But if the operator is an elderly person or a young child, then a heavy,12-gauge shotgun is probably not a great call.

 Yes, technically.
 The case itself should have an expiration date on it, and conventional wisdom is that shotgun shells should have a shelf life of about 10 years.
 That said, you’ll still hear of people finding old cases of shotgun shells from the 50s and 60s and still being able to fire them as though they were brand new.